Howard S. HershenhornPartner

 Howard S. Hershenhorn

-Howard Hershenhorn has represented victims of serious accidents and medical malpractice exclusively since 1996.
-Prior to joining the firm, he worked as a litigator in one of the largest law firms in the world, DLA Piper, where he represented contractors, building owners, automobile manufacturers, bicycle manufacturers, pharmaceutical corporations, insurance companies, hospitals and doctors.
-Because of this experience he possesses a unique insight into how significant personal injury cases are defended and is able to leverage that knowledge for the benefit of his injured clients.
-He has been a prominent plaintiff's attorney from the very beginning, as his first trial as a plaintiff's attorney resulted in a $4.9 million dollar verdict.
-His legal skills and leadership in the field were unmistakable and he became a partner in 2000.
+Prior to joining the firm, Howard was a litigator at the law firm DLA Piper, one of the largest law firms in the world.
+While at that firm, he represented product manufacturers, General and Sub contractors, building owners, automobile manufacturers, bicycle manufacturers, pharmaceutical corporations, insurance companies, hospitals and doctors.
+Because of this experience, he possesses a unique insight into how significant personal injury cases are defended and is able to leverage that knowledge for the benefit of his injured clients.
+He has been a prominent plaintiff's attorney from the very beginning, as his first trial as a plaintiff's attorney resulted in a $4.9 million dollar jury verdict in 1995.
+His legal skills and leadership in the field were unmistakable and he became a Gair partner in 2000.
 He currently heads a team of lawyers, paralegals and support staff that handles cases from inception through trial.

 In May 2010 he was appointed as an Adjunct Professor at Brooklyn Law School.
-In the fall semester of each academic year since, he has taught a 16 week 2 credit course that he formulated and designed entitled "A Practical Seminar in Personal Injury and Medical Malpractice."
-The course is limited to second and third year law students.
+In the fall semester of each academic year since, he has taught a 16 week 2 credit course that he created entitled "A Practical Seminar in Personal Injury and Medical Malpractice."
+His students have consistently rated him as "excellent" and many have commented that he is "the best professor," teaching the "best class" they have "ever taken."
 He has also chaired, designed, and taught courses for the New York State Bar Association and has been the Overall Planning Chair for the annual five-city Construction Site Accident Program.
 He is often requested to lecture national audiences for the American Bar Association and private Continuing Legal Education firms on the subjects of Construction Site Accidents, Car Accidents, Automotive Products Liability, Premises Liability and Medical Malpractice.
 His numerous articles have been published by the New York Law Journal the New York State Bar Journal and Medical Malpractice Law and Strategy.

 Howard Hershenhorn's legal acumen has been recognized by the non-legal community as well as the legal community throughout the country.
 He has appeared on CNN, ABC News, CBS News, WPIX and has been interviewed and quoted by The New York Times, Daily News, Newsday and New York Post.